sara-nl/griddocs/source/Pages/Practices/migration_lsg_to_cartesius.rst

 4. Check your data on Cartesius
 ================================

 When copying is done, please check your data on Cartesius before deleting the data from the LSG.
-You can access your Cartesius account:
+You can access your Cartesius account to inspect your files:

 * The generic syntax is: